alpersunter/FRIDAY/README.md

 If you hit "Alt + 1" while the FRIDAY was visible, she will disappear.
 That hotkey basically toggles the visibility.

-I can, in future, turn this into a full Spotlight copy and even more.
+I can, in future, turn her into a full Spotlight copy and even more.

 Check out this clip: